eugene-kamenev/BagelUI-TeaCache/README.md

 # For 12~32GB VRAM GPU/NF4 quantization and Chinese UI
 python app.py --mode 2 --zh

+# Different Requirements apply for using the DFloat11 Model
 ```

 ## ❤️ Based on the Original BAGEL Project